CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 {:.sidenote}
 Affects: GTA III, GTA Vice City.

-In III and Vice City, environment mapping wasn't applied on vehicle extras.
+In III and Vice City, environment mapping wasn't applied to vehicle extras.
 This resulted in all extras appearing matte (with no specularity), which is fine for parts like leather roofs on Stallion and Mesa Grande, but not necessarily on metallic extras, like Stinger's roof, that now matches the way Yakuza Stinger looks: